 Our programs are approved as qualified expenses for the Dependent Care Reimbursement Program.

-Three Options for At-Home Instruction:
+Two Options for At-Home Instruction:

 Online Semi-Private Lessons & Summer Camps

 Individualized Learning + Social Time With Like-Minded Peers